jonwa/lerna-release-workflow/README.md

 ## How it works

 Each push to `master` branch will generate a version number, git tag, Conventional Changelog, release commit, pushing changes to the origin and publish your packages to GitHub Package Registry.

-# License

-The scripts and documentation in this project are released under the [MIT License](LICENSE)